GerbilSoft/rom-properties/README.md

 * Windows executables may contain multiple icon sizes.
 Support for Windows icons will be added once support for multiple image sizes is added.

-There will eventually be a configuration window for setting which image will be used for thumbnails (and icons on Windows).
+An initial configuration program is included with the Windows version of rom-propreties 1.0.
+This allows you to configure which images will be used for thumbnails on each system.
+The functionality is available on Linux as well, but the UI hasn't been ported over yet.
+See `doc/rom-properties.conf.example` for an example configuration file, which can be placed in `~/.config/rom-properties`.

 ## File Types Supported